jeremyjh/dialyxir/README.md

 Do note however that this install may fail if you have a previous version of dialyxir installed globally.
 If this is the case, you need to run `mix archive.uninstall dialyxir-**put_version_here**` before using the above commands.

+**Warning**: If you install dialyxir globally make sure none of your projects has it as a local dependency.
+If they do the different versions will collide and you won't be able to make it work.

 ## Usage